-A clear maximum of mean vorticity develops over the GS downstream of Cape Hatteras and the maximum positive vorticity follows the SST front of the GS much closer than that for the KE.
-This positive mean vorticity signature has been ascribed as being due to the ocean currents being reflected in the atmosphere boundary layer stress measurements (Chelton et al. 2004), and thus in the neutral 10-m wind product that we are using.
-We note that the SST front of the GS is more intense and differs from the broad, diffuse meridional frontal zone of the KE, where the Kuroshio flows eastward from Japan near ~35°N and the Oyashio leaves the coast near ~40°N. In the North Atlantic, these two frontal zones are compressed into one, where one passes from subpolar to subtropical waters in a meridional distance of 100 km.
+A clear maximum of mean vorticity develops over the GS downstream of Cape Hatteras and the maximum positive vorticity follows the SST front of the GS much closer than for the KE.
+This positive mean vorticity signature has been ascribed as due to the ocean currents being reflected in the atmosphere boundary layer stress measurements (Chelton et al. 2004), and thus in the neutral 10m wind product that we are using.
+We note that the SST front of the GS is more intense and differs from the broad, diffuse meridional frontal zone of the KE, where the Kuroshio flows eastward from Japan near ca. 35°N and the Oyashio leaves the coast near ca. 40°N. In the N. Atlantic, these two frontal zones are compressed into one, where one passes from subpolar to subtropical waters in a meridional distance of 100km.
 The GS path also takes an abrupt bend to the north near 50°W as it turns the corner around the Grand Banks.
-This feature (also clear in Fig. 1) is coincident with atmospheric variables also turning northward, such as latent and sensible heat release (not shown), vorticity, and divergence (Fig. 3), as well as their respective standard deviations in the wintertime synoptic band (lower panels of Figs. 2 and 3).
+This feature (also clear in Fig. 1) is coincident with atmospheric variables also turning northward, such as latent and sensible heat release (not shown), vorticity and divergence (Fig. 3), as well as their respective standard deviations in the wintertime synoptic band (lower panels of Fig. 2,3).
 Thus, wintertime variability in the GS is much less zonal than over the KE in the Pacific.
-The mean divergence is positive to the north of the KE and GS and negative
+The mean divergence is positive to the north of the KE and GS and negative (convergent) to the south.
+This is consistent with the mean northerly atmospheric flow across the two currents accelerating over the warm water in the cores of these flows (initially due to boundary layer thickening) and then decelerating on the southerly sides as the atmosphere warms and 'adjusts' and the warm ocean SST cores (more prevalent in the GS than the KE) disappear.
+Regions of large mean sensible heat release to atmosphere correspond well with those regions of convergent motion, as one would expect if the sensible heat release drove upward motion of the air in the atmospheric boundary layer (Lindzen and Nigam 1987).
+Because this air is moist, due to the colocation of large latent heat release by the ocean, the convergent flow transports water vapor upward and could under the right conditions provide an agent for cloud formation and deeper convection in the atmosphere (Minobe et al. 2008).
+Overall, the synoptic variability of vorticity and divergence exceeds the mean values, unlike the case for latent and sensible heat release, where synoptic variability is roughly 30-50% of the mean wintertime values.
+For these turbulent heat transport quantities, the variability is clearly strongest where the means are maximum.